nasa/openmct/CONTRIBUTING.md

    for review.)
 4. Respond to any discussion.
 When the reviewer decides it's ready, they will merge back `master` and fill out their own check list.
-5. If you are a first-time contributor, please see please see [this discussion](https://github.com/nasa/openmct/discussions/3821) for further information.
+5. If you are a first-time contributor, please see [this discussion](https://github.com/nasa/openmct/discussions/3821) for further information.

 ## Contribution Process